Google GCP-PCD (Professional Cloud Developer) Certification Exam Syllabus

 - Executing automated integration tests in Cloud Build

-Deploying applications (20% of the exam)
+Configuring cloud-native applications for deployment (~24% of the exam)

 Deploying applications to Cloud Run.
 Considerations include: - Deploying applications from source code